 Kata Noi is the end of the road.
 Just a few minutes drive from Kata Beach, it's home to the Kata Thani Resort and Mom Tri's Villa Royale, yet retains a quiet feeling, mainly I think because the road goes nowhere!

 • More Hotels near Kata Noi Beach

-Close to Chalong Bay, Rawai is full of small restaurants and food stalls and is a great place to rent a longtail boat to nearby islands.
-Not a swimming beach really, but makes a good stop off on a tour of the SW corner of Phuket.
+Close to Chalong Bay and Naiharn beach, Rawai is full of small restaurants and food stalls and is a great place to rent a longtail boat to nearby islands.
+Not a swimming beach really, but makes a good stop off on a tour of the southwest corner of Phuket.

 • More about Rawai beach

 • Boat trip from Rawai Beach to Koh Kaew Yai island